Nikon 8-15mm Fisheye Review

 Go Wide and Circular

-The long-awaited Nikkor 8-15mm Fisheye lens is here and in my hands, after many years using my 16mm I must now say goodbye to my favorite fisheye companion who served me well over the 15 years of using it.
+The long-awaited Nikkor 8-15mm Fisheye lens is here and after many years using my 16mm I must now say goodbye to my favorite fisheye companion who served me well over the 15 years of using it.
 I am finally getting a much-needed fisheye upgrade, and Nikon once again knocked it out of the park.

 Three big differences between the older 16mm and this newer lens is size, speed and zooms to a circular effect, the older lens was a f/2.8 while the new 8-15 has a variable f range of 3.5 - 4.5 so it is not a speed demon but I really don't care too much since at these extreme wide angles you are able to shoot lower shutter speeds anyway without blur + the newer lens has the ability to serve up both diagonal and circular fisheye effects on FX bodies.
 However, my old 16mm could easily be tucked into almost any pocket making it very easy to carry along, the newer 8-15 is about twice the size but, I am still happy with the size and weight of the newer lens.